jvpoulos/diabetes_pred/README.md

 ## Code Files in `src/`

+- `model_utils.py`
+	-  Set of utility functions and classes for training and validating machine learning models in PyTorch, including support for data loading, model training with techniques like MixUp and CutMix, model validation, and custom dataset handling.

 - `data_loader.py`
 	- Loads and merges data from .txt files.
 Randomly splits the data into training (70%), validation (20%), and test (10%) sets.
 Preprocesses datasets, converts datasets into PyTorch Tensors, and saves them to file.

 - `data_analysis.py`
 	- Visualizes one-hot encoded feature sparsity and generates training dataset summary statistics.

+- `train_tune.py`
+	- Hyperparameter optimization for transfomer models using Ray Tune.

 - `train.py`
 	- Trains transformer model, supporting Tab Transformer and FT Transformer.
 Optional pretraining with CutMix and Mixup.

+- `plot_losses.py`
+	- Plot losses and validation AUROC from saved training history.

 - `attention.py`
-	- Load a model, either a TabTransformer or an FTTransformer, and visualize its attention maps using a validation dataset.
+	- Load a model, either a TabTransformer or an FTTransformer, and create HTML tables for attention maps.

+- `visualize_attn.py`
+	- Load a Transformer model and visualize HTML representations for the head view, model view, and neuron view using the BertViz package.

 - `embeddings.py`
 	- Loads a trained model, extracts embeddings for the validation dataset, and then applies the t-SNE algorithm to these embeddings.